openstf/stf/doc/API.md

       // check if device can be added or not var device = res.obj.device
       if (!device.present || !device.ready || device.using || device.owner) {
-        throw new Error('Device is not available')
+        console.log('Device is not available')
+        return
       }

+      // add device to user
       return api.user.addUserDevice({
         device: {
           serial: device.serial